Flower Facts Focal Flowers Plants

 • Stimulate growth by fertilizing twice a year, during Spring and Summer.
 Use a fertilizer that is strong in phosphorus and potassium.

-Fastest Growing Indoor Plant: String of Hearts
+String of Hearts

 String of Hearts is a succulent vine that can survive with little to no maintenance.
 This plant grows like a weed (pun intended) and can go from a small plant to a full vine in a matter of a few months.
+String of Hearts loves the heat, but not the direct sun, which makes it ideal for a shady spot in the kitchen.
+The vines tend to split and branch, and then tangle, but it’s part of the romantic, overgrown garden appeal.

-String of Hearts Care Tips
+String of Hearts Care Tips:

 • String of Hearts loves the heat, but not the direct sun, which makes it ideal for a shady spot in the kitchen.